afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 For exemple, ping fails from  client to machines in the server LAN, such as the router Paris LAN 192.168.1.254 or physical PC (hypervisor) that hosts the Paris's server  192.168.1.73.
 Other exemple : ping fails from paris server to machines in the client LAN, such as the gw Paris LAN 172.20.10.1 or physical PC (hypervisor) that hosts the client's server  172.20.10.2.

-- **Root Cause** :
+- **Cause** :
-The LAN hosts (e.g., 172.20.10.0/28 or 192.168.1.0/24) do not know how to reach the remote LAN behind the VPN tunnel.
+1) The LAN hosts (e.g., 172.20.10.0/28 or 192.168.1.0/24) do not know how to reach the remote LAN behind the VPN tunnel.
 Without NAT, each LAN host would need a static route: `route add <remote LAN> via <VPN gateway>`.
 Since these routes are not configured on every LAN machine (just Auber & Paris), replies never return to the tunnel → communication fails.

+2) The Windows firewall blocks incoming ICMP requests from anywhere.
+Indeed, Inbound ICMP (ping) is blocked by default so other machines on the LAN cannot ping you.
+(As a contrary, Outbound ICMP (ping) is allowed by default, this is why Windows PC can ping other machines on the LAN.)

+- **Solution**:
-- **Solution**: Use NAT (MASQUERADE) on both sides
+1)  Use NAT (MASQUERADE) on both sides
 By applying a POSTROUTING MASQUERADE rule, the VPN gateway (client or server here) rewrites the source IP of packets coming from the tunnel so that they appear as if they originate from the LAN interface itself.

 Server Paris & Client Tokyo / New York: